 Or just make it because it rocks.
 Seriously, I barely got the final jar photographed before I inhaled it.
 Yum!

-- 1 pound peppers (I like to blend of red chilis with something slightly spicier)
+- 1 lb peppers (I like to blend red chilis with something slightly spicier)

 - 4 -6 cloves garlic

 - 2 tbsp lime juice